MediaComem/comem-webdev/subjects/automated-testing/README.md

 This test retrieves the Google home page and makes two assertions, one on the status code of the response, and one on the body.

+You can save this test to a new file named `tests/api.test.js` and run `npm run mocha` again to execute it.

 ### Write API tests

 Write at least two tests for the greeter API:

 * Test that simply calling the `/greeter` API without any parameters returns a default greeting.
 * Test that a more complex greeting is created by sending URL query parameters (like `name` or `excitement`).

+> Read the [Chai API][chai-assertions] to see what kind of assertions might be useful for these tests.